Is It Easier for Parents to Raise Same Gender Kids?

 3. I can relax (to some extent) about modesty issues

-I can be more lax about issues related to decorum than perhaps a mum of a boy and girl needs to be more aware of, especially as they grow older, which makes my life easier in certain ways.
+I can be laxer about issues related to decorum than perhaps a mum of a boy and girl needs to be more aware of, especially as they grow older, which makes my life easier in certain ways.

-For example, I can give them a shower together, which saves my precious time and effort.
-And I don’t have to be overly concerned at least for now, when they prance about naked in my living room!
+For example, I can give them a shower together, which saves me precious time and effort.
+And I don’t have to be overly concerned at least for now when they prance about naked in my living room!

-4. I have slightly less awkward questions to answer than a mum of a boy and a girl
+4. I have slightly less awkward questions to answer than the mum of a boy and a girl

 My boys have obviously both got the same bits and pieces so I don’t have the need to answer awkward questions that I’d imagine mums of girls and boys might get asked, like “Mummy, what happened to mei mei’s penis?”